 The Prescott Art Docents have a wealth of resources to use when presenting art to the community.
 We recognize and accept the responsibility for the care of those resources.
 As adult volunteers, we embrace and celebrate the diversity of our members and will treat each other with the courtesy and respect we expect from others as we take our mission into the community.

-Masterpiece art talk docents visit the same classroom 5-7 times each year, bringing selected art reproductions from our 800+ collection, to initiate discussions about art, techniques, styles and other age-appropriate topics, leaving behind one (1) reproduction for the classroom to enjoy until the next visit.
+Masterpiece Program Docents visit the same classroom 5-7 times each year (30 minutes), bringing selected art reproductions from our 800-piece collection to initiate discussions about art, techniques, styles, and other age-appropriate topics leaving behind one reproduction for the classroom to enjoy until the next visit.
 We provide these opportunities in accordance with the Arizona Department of Education’s Objectives.

 Adult Art Talks Docents visit local Senior Living facilities offering insights into a variety of Master Artists from around the world.